laraiyeo/laraiyeo.github.io/README.md

   - Click on a team logo to get a unique URL for OBS
   - For F1: All 10 constructor teams displayed with official 2025 car liveries, team colors, driver lineups, championship positions, and detailed statistics including points, wins, and gap to championship leader.
 Full OBS integration with individual team overlays for streaming.

-- **Comprehensive Team Dashboard**
+- **Comprehensive Team Search & Dashboard**
+  - Universal Team Search: Dedicated search pages for all sports (MLB, NHL, NBA, WNBA, Soccer) allowing users to find any team across leagues
-  - Individual team pages accessible through search results with complete team information
+  - Individual Team Pages: Complete team dashboards accessible through search results with comprehensive team information
-  - Current Game Display: Shows today's game if scheduled, or next upcoming game with proper MLB date adjustment logic -*Recent Match History: Paginated view of completed games with customizable date range selection and win/loss indicators
+  - Current Game Display: Shows today's game if scheduled, or next upcoming game with proper date adjustment logic for each sport
+  - Recent Match History: Paginated view of completed games with customizable date range selection and win/loss indicators
   - Upcoming Schedule: Next 5 scheduled games with dates, opponents, and venue information
-  - Team Statistics: Real-time season stats including offensive and pitching metrics with calculated derived statistics
+  - Team Statistics: Real-time season stats including sport-specific metrics (offensive/pitching for MLB, goals/assists for NHL, etc.)
-  - Current Standings: Team's position in division with record, win percentage, and games behind leader
+  - Current Standings: Team's position in division/conference with record, win percentage, and relevant league standings
-  - Complete Player Roster: Searchable, paginated roster with player positions and jersey numbers
+  - Complete Player Roster: Searchable, paginated roster with player positions and jersey numbers for all sports
-  - Detailed Player Statistics: Click any player to view comprehensive hitting or pitching stats with **MLB rankings for each statistic**
+  - Detailed Player Statistics: Click any player to view comprehensive stats with **league rankings for each statistic**
-    - Player Performance Rankings: Each player stat shows their ranking among all MLB players (e.g., "#15 in MLB" for home runs)
+    - Player Performance Rankings: Each player stat shows their ranking among all league players (e.g., "#15 in MLB" for home runs)
-    - Smart Position Detection: Automatically displays hitting stats for position players and pitching stats for pitchers
+    - Smart Position Detection:
+      - MLB: Automatically displays hitting stats for position players and pitching stats for pitchers
+      - Soccer: Only allows for comparison of goalie vs goalie and field vs field
+      - NHL: Shows goaltending stats for goalies and skater stats for forwards/defensemen
+      - NBA/WNBA: Displays comprehensive basketball statistics for all positions
+    - Position-Specific Comparisons: Players can only be compared with compatible positions (goalies vs goalies, pitchers vs pitchers, etc.)
-    - Quality Filtering: Rankings only include players/pitchers with meaningful playing time (10+ games for hitters, 5+ games for pitchers)
+    - Quality Filtering: Rankings only include players with meaningful playing time
-    - Advanced Metrics: Includes traditional stats plus advanced metrics like OPS, WHIP, K/9, BB/9, and more
-  - **NBA Player Search & Comparison**: Dedicated search page allowing users to find and compare any NBA players across all 30 teams
+    - Advanced Metrics: Sport-specific advanced statistics (OPS/WHIP for MLB, +/- for NHL, PER for NBA, etc.)
+  - League-Wide Player Search & Comparison:
-    - League-wide Player Search: Search through complete rosters of all NBA teams with real-time filtering
+    - Cross-Team Player Search: Search through complete rosters of all teams within each sport with real-time filtering
-    - Advanced Player Comparison: Side-by-side statistical comparison of any two NBA players with comprehensive season stats
+    - Advanced Player Comparison: Side-by-side statistical comparison of any two compatible players with comprehensive season stats
     - Interactive Comparison Interface: Individual clear buttons for each player allowing selective removal and replacement
     - Smart UX Design: Prevents clearing both players simultaneously to maintain valid comparison states
+    - Position-Aware Filtering: Automatically filters search results to show only compatible positions for fair comparisons
-    - Responsive Player Display: Optimized for mobile screens (≤525px) with first-name-only display in comparison view
+    - Responsive Player Display: Optimized for mobile screens (≤525px) with abbreviated display in comparison view
-    - Comprehensive Statistics: Detailed player stats including points, rebounds, assists, shooting percentages, and advanced metrics

 - **Standings**
   - View current league standings side by side for both conferences with divisions